rivt-info/rivtinfo.github.io/index.rst

 version control.
 This leads to similar engineering documents repeatedly written from scratch.
 The table below summarizes features addressed by rivt.

-**Compare Engineering Document Programs**
+**Engineering Document Programs - Compared**

 ========= ======== ====== ========== ======= ===== ====== ====== ====== ========
-Features  Subscrip Open   Compatible Version Text  Local  Local  Online Collated
+Features/  Subscrip Open   Compatible Version Text  Local  Local  Online Collated
 --------- -------- ------ ---------- ------- ----- ------ ------ ------ --------
-/Program  Fee      Source Versions   Control Input All OS Mobile Collab Reports
+Programs  Fee      Source Versions   Control Input All OS Mobile Collab Reports
 ========= ======== ====== ========== ======= ===== ====== ====== ====== ========
 rivt      no       no     no         no      no    no     no     no     no Matlab    yes      no     no         no      no    no     no     no     no